top of page

 Using a jar funnel, pour or ladle the Apple Cider Butter into clean, hot, pint-sized jars leaving ¼ inch headspace.
 Place the lids and rings on fingertip tight and process for 15 minutes in a boiling water bath canner at sea level or adjust for your elevation.

-Once the processing is complete remove the jars from the water bath.
+Once the processing is complete, turn off the heat, remove the lids and allow it to cool for 5 minutes.
+Then, remove the jars from the water bath and place them on a heat resistant surface 1-2 inches apart.
 Allow them to sit on the counter for 24 hours then check if they sealed properly.
 The center will be indented down if they are.
 If not, place any unsealed jars in the refrigerator and use them right away.

 Place the sealed jars in a cool, dry area and use them within the next 3 years.
 After that, the nutritional value begins to decrease.